Azzc0/TWRA/docs/Bugs.md

 ### Sections has to have unique names
 We need to make sure that we do not forget to document this.

+## Sections with no normal rows
+What happens when a section has no normal rows but special rows?